siskastev/siska-rgb-golang-test/README.md

 ### Rating Reviews
 The `rating_reviews` table is used to store user reviews and ratings of redeemed products.

+## Database Structure
+The PostgreSQL database structure used to store job-related information can be found and import database in the `docs/dump-rgb_gifts-202309012124.tar` file.
+This file contains the necessary SQL queries and schema to create and populate the required tables.

 ## API Endpoints
 ### Register
 * `POST /register`: Create a new register user.